ochienggot/tiglas.github.io/about/index.md

 ---
 <!-- ![me]({{site.baseurl}}/images/nick2.png) -->

-I am a Master's student in Computer Science at Uppsala university, currently undertaking my thesis project at Ericsson.
+I am a Software Developer at Netlight.
 I previously worked as a System engineer at Safaricom.
 <!--<span title="Linkedin profile">More <a href="https://www.linkedin.com/in/nicholasgot" rel="nofollow">
 here</a>.</span>-->